Teaching support from the UK’s largest provider of in-school maths tuition

 Explained: Your School’s Tuition Funding Options

 Back in 2020, as part of their catch up funding and Education Recovery Plan, the Department for Education introduced a number of different initiatives to help schools implement and fund in-school interventions, especially tuition.
 Since then, these initiatives have been through several iterations.
-This article outlines the different funding streams available for tutoring in 2022/23 and 2023/24.
+This article outlines the different funding streams available for tutoring in 2023/24.

 It’s no secret that school closures and the disrupted learning of recent years have had a significant impact on pupils’ attainment.